-Herr Shultz will shade his enemies with sharp words Monday, March 5 2018 at 7:00 PM, at St Paul’s Episcopal Church in Graniteville.
-This is on Canal St as you enter the center of Graniteville from Route 1.
+Herr Shultz will shade his enemies with sharp words Monday, March 5 2018 at 7:00 PM, at St Paul’s Episcopal Church in Graniteville, which is on Canal St as you enter the center of town from Route 1.
 This is a regular meeting of the Horse Creek Historical Society.
 There’s good word on the street about pre-meeting munchies!

 Lots in beautiful downtown Hamburg, from the 1835 plat.
 Mercer Street is now called Sandpit Road.

 Shultz would have loved Facebook.
 He was huge into working the media.
 He showered the South Carolina legislature with memorials asking for money and privileges, and had the memorials broadcast to newspapers across both states.
 And he loved writing articles to newspapers which must have considered them great copy, because Shultz didn’t pay his bills.
 Responding to a call for claims on Shultz, A. H. Pemberton – editor of the Augusta Chronicle – presented a statement listing 33 insertions from 1825 to 1831 that had never been paid for.

 ‘Equity Between Men’, advertising a sale of lots throughout Hamburg, appeared in the Chronicle on March 15, 1826.

 It seems that Henry Shultz is in high demand to scare the wits out of little children.
 I am not sure why, he just wants to have a little fun, and if he has trouble getting over a few guys that have done him a bad turn, well, that is their problem.